-Assessment indicates greater vulnerability, resulting in the household getting higher priority for placement as opposed to other households also found eligible for the same intervention.
+Crisis Assessment- After completion of the Coordinated Entry Assessment and only if housing problem solving of the household is not possible, the Crisis Assessment will be used to support determination of the intervention necessary to resolve homelessness and their placement on the shelter queue.
+A higher score on the Crisis Assessment indicates greater vulnerability, resulting in the household getting higher priority for placement as opposed to other households also found eligible for the same intervention.
 This tool is used, along with case conferencing to support determination of priority, not eligibility.
 A Crisis Assessment is required for a household to be prioritized for shelter placement.
-Participants may refuse to answer assessment questions without retribution or limiting their access to assistance. case conference to review and determine next steps when a household refuses to answer assessment questions may be required.
+Participants may refuse to answer assessment questions without retribution or limiting their access to assistance.

+Case Conference- A case conference to review and determine next steps when a household refuses to answer assessment questions may be required.
 See the Privacy and Security Protections section of this document for more.